 Elevation and Weather: What to Expect in Nepal

 First-time visitors to Nepal often expect cold, high-altitude environments.
 Those environments certainly exist along the northern border, but much of Nepal is either low and warm, or quite mild and temperate.
 It’s a mind-blowing fact, but the southern edge of Nepal is at near sea level.
-The world’s highest point, Mount Everest, sits just a few hundred miles away at 29,029 feet!
+The world’s highest point, Mount Everest, sits just one hundred miles away at 29,032 feet!

 Elevations Along Our Routes